ksu-auv-team/network_wrapper/README.md

 ### Quick setup

-If you just want to see if your nano can download and run a stock neural network without digging into any of the nitty-gritty, run the following from the root `jetson_nano_inference` directory:
+If you just want to see if your nano can download and run a stock neural network without digging into any of the nitty-gritty, run the following from the root `network_wrapper` directory:

 * NOTE: you will need a USB webcam plugged in, and internet access.